This page is also availabel in: Spanish

 The rich variety of Mexican textiles includes huipiles, jorongos, frayed garments, zarapes, sombreros and colorful blouses.

-This country’s traditional clothing displays a variety of colorful designs, cloth and fabrics which make them eye catching.
+This country’s traditional clothing displays a variety of colorful designs, cloth and fabrics which make them eye-catching.

 Mexico’s textile tradition is so rich that each region shows different designs and colors, allowing for each area to have their own styles, colors and traditional garments.

 For instance, in Aguascalientes, a state in central Mexico, there’s frayed garments; dresses and blouses embroidered with a technique that consists of threading and fraying, which gives this style its name.
-The art of this technique can be found in the most antique traditional stores on Nieto street, in Aguascalientes, which display these beautiful and traditional frayed embroideries and make them available to the public.
+The art of this technique found in the most antique traditional stores on Nieto street, in Aguascalientes, which display these beautiful and traditional frayed embroideries and make them available to the public.

 Heading south, in Chiapas or Oaxaca we can find incredibly colorful dresses and blouses, with high-quality embroidery intertwining threads that give the fabric a vibrant appearance.
 These traditional garments include Tehuana costumes and classic blouses which tourists consider must-haves.